Should I Induce Vomiting if I Take Too Much Caffeine

 I feel shaky, my left side under my breast is kind of hurting, not real bad but enough to make me nervous.
 Also I feel like I have crawling sensations in my legs.
 Very weird.

-Instead of inducing vomitting, the more effective way to address this is to drink plenty of water.
-After a few minutes, you will notice that you are urinating more often and the caffeine will go with that.
-Vomitting won't really be able to bring out all the caffeine in your body and it will just make you feel sick.
+Instead of inducing vomiting, a more effective way to address this is to drink plenty of water.
+After a few minutes, you will notice that you are urinating more often and the caffeine will be eliminated that way.
+Vomiting won't really be able to bring out all the caffeine in your body and it will just make you feel sick.

 Categories : Voice Lessons & Tips